 1.1 Legal Authority Policy (Adopted 12-3-1968; Revised 2-4-2002, 11-12-2007) The Junior College District of East Central Missouri, its Board and employees will comply with all applicable public school laws of Missouri.
 Other sections and statutes, not specifically written for public schools but applicable to them will be complied with as interpreted and defined by the Coordinating Board for Higher Education and by legal counsel.

-1.2 Mission Policy (Adopted 12-6-1994; Revised 10-6-2003; 12-2-2013)
+1.2 Mission Policy (Adopted 12-6-1994; Revised 10-6-2003) Institutional Mission.
+East Central College will provide an environment for lifelong learning.